Find Out More About Our Students

 - Nobuyuki Idei, President of Sony Corporation (2003-2005)

 - Peter Maurer, President of the International Committee of the Red Cross

 - Jean-François de Saussure, Director-General of Caran d’Ache

-- Brad Smith, General Counsel and Executive Vice President, Legal and Corporate Affairs, Microsoft
+- Brad Smith, President and Chief Legal Officer, Microsoft

 - Hernando de Soto, President of the Institute for Liberty and Democracy